 John Powell is a graduate of Northridge Prep’s Class of 2007.
 He holds a Bachelor of Science degree in Communication Studies and a Masters of Science degree in Education with a concentration in English from Northwestern University.
 John has been a coach at Northridge since 2012.
 He lives in Glenview with his wife, Mallory, and their dog, Roo.

 Mr. Puhr was born and raised on the Northwest Side of Chicago.
-He graduated Summa Cum Laudefrom both Notre Dame College Prep and Dominican University, where he earned his B.A. in English and Secondary Education.
-He is currently pursuing his Master’s in Linguistics at Northeastern University.
+He graduated Summa Cum Laude from both Notre Dame College Prep and Dominican University, where he earned his B.A. in English and Secondary Education.
+He is currently completing his Master’s in Linguistics at Northeastern University.
 His academic interests include American and British literature, literary criticism, and applied linguistics.
 Mr. Puhr is also a head coach for Northridge’s middle school soccer team, which won second place in the City Suburban Catholic Conference during the 2015 season.

 Diane joined Northridge’'s Business Office in 2010 after staying home for 30 years to care for her children.
 She became the full-time Business Manager in 2011.
 Prior to joining the administrative staff at Northridge, Diane volunteered in the school office at Embers Elementary for 3 years, served as the PTO Board Treasurer at both St. Stanislaus Middle School in Winona, MN and St. Luke Catholic Elementary School in Beavercreek, OH for a combined total of five years.
 Diane and her husband, Will, have three grown children and five grandchildren.